 Nothing compares to the juicy taste of a red, ripe tomato straight out of the garden.
 These delectable fruits not only taste great but are quite easy to grow.
-Tomatoes (Solanum lycopersicum) can grow in a variety of conditions with exception of extreme cold, and they don’t require a lot of space.
+Tomatoes (Solanum lycopersicum) can grow in a variety of conditions, with the exception of the extreme cold, and they don't require a lot of space.
 There are many varieties to choose from depending on individual preferences and hardiness zones.

 Types of Tomatoes

 Some of the most common types of tomatoes include: